Leka Municipality: Politics

 In the 2007 municipal elections, Leka had the highest vote for the Centre Party in Norway, at 69.3 per cent.

 Transportation

-The island part of Leka (Skei) is connected to Gutvik by a ferry line, operated by Lekaferja.
+The island of Leka (at the village of Skei) is connected to the village of Gutvik (on the island of Austra) by a ferry line operated by Lekaferja.
+The island of Austra is connected to the mainland by a bridge at the village of Bogen.